-Applies to: Voting Device
+Tamper-evident records include CVRs, ballot images and artifacts from a cryptographic E2E verifiable voting system.

+The record also ensures that identified issues and other problems cannot be lost or unintentionally modified once they are discovered.

 9.1.2-B – Tamper-evident record creation

-A tamper-evident record of the voter’s ballot selections must be captured when each ballot is cast.
+Paper records or other tamper-evident electronic records of the voter’s ballot selections must be captured when each ballot is cast.